top of page

 • Custom Orthotics: Prescribing orthotics to support your feet and correct biomechanical imbalances.

-• Manual Therapies: Interventions such as shockwave therapy, dry needling and massage can assist with recovery, particularly from soft tissue injuries.
+• Manual Therapies: Interventions such as shockwave therapy, dry needling and massage can assist with recovery, particularly from soft-tissue injuries.

 • Footwear Advice: Recommending shoes that suit your specific needs and activities.